You and your family have decided to get a dog, but you’re not sure what breed you want to adopt.

 Owners that are going to be away from home frequently should think about adopting a different breed.

 9. Shih Tzu

 Even though they can be friendly, they are not always easy to train.

 Shih Tzu’s are independent-minded and stubborn.
 This breed is really only best with older children or children the dog has been raised with.

 10. Miniature American Shepherd

-The mastiff is an extra large dog with an even bigger personality.
-Known for being courageous, loyal, and protective, this breed is hugely protective of their owners and will do whatever it takes to protect the family from an attacker.
+Known for being courageous, loyal, and protective, this breed is hugely protective of its owners and will do whatever it takes to protect the family from an attacker.

 15. Cocker Spaniel

 They adapt well to any weather and need regular exercise.